Kročehlavy

-Kročehlavy is a part of the industrial city of Kladno in the Czech Republic.
-About 36,000 inhabitants live there.
+Kročehlavy is a municipal part of the city of Kladno, Czech Republic.
+It has about 35,000 inhabitants.

 In history, Kročehlavy was a stand-alone village.
 The first mention of Kročehlavy, dating back to 1316, is found in local records relating to a member of lower Czech nobility, Zdeněk Kladenský from Kladno.

 Prior to the 19th century, the population Kročehlavy was about 130 people.
 After the growth of coal mining and metallurgic industry the population soared multiple times.
 Kročehlavy was first merged with Kladno in 1938, which lasted for a few years.
 They merged again in 1948 and remain so to this day.